TecnoSasso/LogicNetworkSimulator/README.md

 ## Overview

-This project is an interactive **Logic Network Simulator** that allows users to design and simulate digital circuits.
-Users can add various logic gates (AND, OR, XOR, NOR) and components like LEDs and buttons on a grid-based interface.
+This project is an interactive **Logic Network Simulator** that allows you to design and simulate digital circuits.
+You can add various logic gates (AND, OR, XOR, NOR) and components like LEDs and buttons on a grid-based interface.
 Connections between gates can be created to visualize and simulate the flow of logic in real time.
-The project runs entirely in the browser, making it lightweight and accessible.
+Logic Network Simulator runs entirely in the browser, making it lightweight and accessible.

 ## Features